 |Nutrition||One cup of plain, whole milk kefir||One cup of plain, whole milk yogurt|

 Kefir is generally tolerated well by people who are lactose intolerant.
 It’s thought that the enzymes in kefir may actually help break down the lactose.
-One small study found that kefir improved lactose digestion overall for people who are lactose intolerant, but more research is needed.
+One found that kefir improved lactose digestion overall for people who are lactose intolerant, but more research is needed.
 If you are lactose intolerant, be sure to check with your doctor before adding anything new to your diet.

 Some people who are lactose intolerant can digest probiotic-rich yogurt better than milk.
 Read more about dairy foods that are naturally low in lactose.